 3 people favorited this theater

 The Russian process equivalent of Cinerama is demonstrated at the Brussels World’s Fair and a French producer decided to open a Kinopanorama theatre in Paris.

 The first choice to build the Kinopanorama was the Marigny, a former circus, but fortunately an old silent era movie palace, the Splendid, was chosen to be the shell of the new theatre.
-The facade and the lobby are torn down in order to built an apartment building with a new lobby but the balcony remained and the stalls are excavated because a new projection booth with six projectors needed to be built under the balcony.
+The facade and the lobby are torn down in order to built an apartment building with a new lobby but the balcony remained and the stalls were excavated because a new projection booth with six projectors needed to be built under the balcony.
 The auditorium had a gilded plaster ceiling and a yellow curtain and green colours for the seats and the walls.

 Opening in 1960 with “I Walk In Moscow”, it ran for two years.
 With 70mm prints instead of three projectors the policy of Russian movies was very successful until the end of the 1960’s.

 In 1968 Cinerama already had two theatres, the Gaumont Palace (6,000 seats), and the Empire (1,000 seats) but needed another screen on the left bank.
 The Kino became Cinerama Rive Gauche for a while with 70mm prints.

 After the 1970’s the theatre, renamed the Kinopanorama, had a neighbourhood theatre policy with second run movies.
 The UGC chain took control but it ended up being a disaster (600 patrons a week).

 After a threat of closing to become a church, the former owner took control again and a 70mm print policy brought new kinds of patrons with “That’s Entertainment”, “Hello Dolly”, “Lawrence orf Arabia”, “Ben Hur”, “The Sound of Music”, etc.

 Around 1978, the producer of “The Rose” asked for a screening at the Kino and was so impressed that the theatre was added for the first run and a first run policy started again after good results.
 Among the hits were “Le Tambourg” and “ET”.
 The first week, the Avenue was crowded with twice the capacity of the theatre at each performance and started a traffic jam.